Karrthik-Arya/Python_gamedev/README.md

 Making games is an ideal way to have fun while learning a language.
 It’s deeply satisfying to watch others play a game you wrote, and writing a simple game will help you understand how professional games are written.

-We will be making an Alien Invasing game while learning about various methods/functions of the pygame module.
+To learn about the pygame library we will be making an *Alien invasion game* on python somewhat like *asteroids*.
 Note the game will span a number of different files, so make a new folder called alien_invasion.
 Be sure to save all files for the game to this folder so *import* statements will work correctly.

 ## Setting up Pygame